- Symptoms and Signs

 May also be suggested by a positive prenatal screening test result, family history, or symptomatic presentation

-Can also be confirmed by identifying 2 CF-causing mutations (1 on each chromosome)
+Identifying 2 CF-causing mutations (1 on each chromosome) is consistent with the diagnosis

 Universal newborn screening for CF is now standard in the US; > 90% of cases are first identified by newborn screening, but up to 10% are not diagnosed until adolescence or early adulthood.
 Despite advances in genetic testing, the sweat chloride test remains the standard for confirming a CF diagnosis in most cases because of its sensitivity and specificity, simplicity, and availability.